-A good example of positive habit reinforcement I can mention involves Zapier.
+A good example of positive habit reinforcement involves Zapier.

 The intrinsic value of their solution is helping you to save time.
 Zapier sends you weekly reports of what they have automated for you.
 They keep reminding you of their value and also inspire you to go back to the application by pinpointing things that could be adjusted and improved so that you can save even more time.

 Webflow shows you what new features they’ve added every time you log in.
 It’s nice and rewarding.
 You see that they care about their product and their customers.

 Slack has a similar feature with a weekly animation that attracts your attention to new features.

 Activation is connected to exploring new ways to create a positive experience for your customers.